liferay-design/liferay.design/README.md

 #### Master

-Currently live on [liferay.design](https://liferay.design), it's compiled from the dev branch by Travis CI and then WeDeployed.
-Don't work on Master, as your pull request won't get accepted 😬.
+Work and submit pull requests from the `master` branch.

 #### Dev

-Work and submit pull requests from the `dev` branch.
+Currently live on [dev.liferay.design](https://dev.liferay.design).
+This is our pre-production environment, best not to send pull requests to it unless there's a special scenario.

+#### Production

+Currently live on [liferay.design](https://liferay.design), don't work on Production as your pull request typically won't get accepted.

 #### vN